Rules Regarding Maximum Shareholding in a Private Company

 The Companies Act 2013 of Indian constitution comes with the definition of private limited company.
 It says that private companies are companies which are restricted in regard of transferability of its shares.
 Basically, the law prevents large share subscription from public for such companies.
 This is actually the major difference between public companies and private companies in India.
+Lets have a simple discussion over Rules Regarding Maximum Shareholding in Private Company.

 To be precise, private limited companies are allowed to have only 200 shareholders.
 The number, however, does not include the present as well as former employees who are also members of the private companies.
 Another notable thing is that more than two persons, who jointly have shares, will be automatically treated as one entity.